berkforbes/Budget-Tracker-PWA/README.md

 ## Installation & Usagge
-To run this API clone this repository into a code editor such as VSCode.
+To run this API clone the repository into a code editor such as VSCode.
 Dependencies required to run this app include: npm, express, mongoose, mongodb, compression, lite-server, and morgan.

 ## License